Byline: Roberto

 5. Multi-Use Picnic Blanket

 A sandproof picnic blanket doubles as a drying mat, sleeping layer, or backup cover when temps drop.
-It’s one of those “why didn’t I buy this sooner” upgrades.
+It’s one of those “why didn’t I buy this sooner” add-ons.
 Lightweight, easy to store, and always useful when nature calls for change.

 6. Anti-Bacterial Quick Dry Towel